15 things in Tallinn you can’t miss — the medieval, the memorial and the modern

 Unique bars in Tallinn — Peatus Bar

-Visit an exhibition about Estonia’s Soviet past – what to see in Tallinn
+10. Visit an exhibition about Estonia’s Soviet past

-This next must-see in Tallinn is unfortunately time relevant, given it’s an exhibition.
+This next must-see in Tallinn is unfortunately time relevant, given it was an exhibition on at the time.
 The ‘Back in Time’ exhibition delivers exactly as its name suggests, showing you a glimpse of life under Soviet rule.

 Incredibly interesting, it’s a harsh reminder of the bleak living conditions that many Estonians faced.